B. J. Hill (American football): New York Giants

+He finished the 2020 season with one sack, 32 total tackles, and one pass defended.

 Cincinnati Bengals

 On August 30, 2021, Hill was traded to the Cincinnati Bengals for center Billy Price.
+In the 2021 season, he finished with 5.5 sacks and 50 total tackles.
 In the AFC Championship against the Kansas City Chiefs, he intercepted Patrick Mahomes when the Bengals were down 13–21 with 2:18 remaining in the third quarter, leading to the game-tying touchdown in the eventual 27–24 overtime victory.

 On March 15, 2022, Hill signed a three-year, $30 million contract extension with the Bengals.
 He finished the 2022 season with three sacks, 68 tackles, four passes defended, one forced fumble, and three fumble recoveries.
+In the 2023 season, Hill finished with 4.5 sacks, 51 total tackles, two interceptions, five passes defended, and one fumble recovery.
+In the 2024 season, Hill finished with three sacks, 56 tackles, and four passes defended.

 On March 12, 2025, Hill signed a three-year, $33 million contract extension with the Bengals.
+In the 2025 season, Hill finished with four sacks and 66 total tackles.